14 Top Things to Do in Winter in Idaho

 The largest city in Idaho, Boise, continues to be a cultural hot spot throughout winter.
-The short days of winter don't shorten the number of downtown attractions and things to do at this time of year, whether it's a hot meal from the city’s growing culinary scene or live music at an entertainment venue.
+The short days of winter don't shorten the number of things to do in Boise at this time of year, whether it's a hot meal from the city's growing culinary scene or live music at an entertainment venue.

-Boise is also a great basecamp for nearby winter adventures.
+Boise is also a great basecamp for nearby winter adventures and sightseeing.
 The entire Boise National Forest to the north is ripe with activities like downhill skiing and snowshoeing.
 Bogus Basin is a nearby community mountain in the forest, offering 2,600 acres of non-profit skiing.

 Winter Garden aGlow is one can't-miss winter attraction in Boise.
 The Idaho Botanical Garden hosts this illuminated event between late November and early January.
 Over 500,000 energy-efficient bulbs transform the botanical space into a winter wonderland of lights and color.

-A little winter doesn’t stop Idaho anglers from getting outside.
-Across the state are popular lakes to drill a hole and drop a line.
-Some high elevation lakes freeze over by late fall, but most ice fishing in Idaho starts in December or January.
+A little winter doesn't stop Idaho anglers from getting outside.
+You will find popular lakes in Idaho to drill a hole and drop a line.
+Some high-elevation lakes freeze over by late fall, but most ice fishing in Idaho starts in December or January.
 Come this time of year, certain lakes and reservoirs are as busy as ever.

 Conditions change rapidly on all frozen bodies of water in Idaho.
 Check local conditions before heading out onto the ice.